Human behavior: Physiological behavior

 Humans reproduce sexually, engaging in sexual intercourse for both reproduction and sexual pleasure.
 Human reproduction is closely associated with human sexuality and an instinctive desire to procreate, though humans are unique in that they intentionally control the number of offspring that they produce.
 Humans engage in a large variety of reproductive behaviors relative to other animals, with various mating structures that include forms of monogamy, polygyny, and polyandry.
 How humans engage in mating behavior is heavily influenced by cultural norms and customs.
-Unlike most mammals, human women ovulate spontaneously rather than seasonally, with a menstrual cycle that typically lasts 25-35 days.
+Unlike most mammals, humans ovulate spontaneously rather than seasonally, with a menstrual cycle that typically lasts 25–35 days.

 Humans are bipedal and move by walking.
 Human walking corresponds to the bipedal gait cycle, which involves alternating heel contact and toe off with the ground and slight elevation and rotation of the pelvis.
-Balance while walking learned during the first 7–9 years of life, and individual humans develop unique gaits while learning to displace weight, adjust center of mass, and correspond neural control with movement.
+Balance while walking is learned during the first 7–9 years of life, and individual humans develop unique gaits while learning to displace weight, adjust center of mass, and coordinate neural control with movement.
 Humans can achieve higher speed by running.
 The endurance running hypothesis proposes that humans can outpace most other animals over long distances through running, though human running causes a higher rate of energy exertion.
 The human body self-regulates through perspiration during periods of exertion, allowing humans more endurance than other animals.
 The human hand is prehensile and capable of grasping objects and applying force with control over the hand's dexterity and grip strength.
 This allows the use of complex tools by humans.

 Economic behavior

 Humans engage in predictable behaviors when considering economic decisions, and these behaviors may or may not be rational.
-Like all animals, humans make basic decisions through cost–benefit analysis and the risk–return spectrum, though humans are able to contemplate these decisions more thoroughly.
+Humans make basic decisions through cost–benefit analysis and the acceptable rate of return at the minimum risk.
 Human economic decision making is often reference dependent, in which options are weighed in reference to the status quo rather than absolute gains and losses.
 Humans are also loss averse, fearing loss rather than seeking gain.
 Advanced economic behavior developed in humans after the Neolithic Revolution and the development of agriculture.
 These developments led to a sustainable supply of resources that allowed specialization in more complex societies.